-Games aren’t just for the evenings; campsites are a haven of activity all day long and Ring Toss is a perfect daytime game for all the family to get involved in.
-(Campfire games can be just as much fun during the day 😉 )
+Games aren’t just for the evenings; campsites are a haven of activity all day long and Ring Toss is one of the best campfire games because the whole family to get involved in.
+(And camping games can be just as much fun during the day 😉 )

 It’s fast and easy to set up and is a great example of good, wholesome family entertainment.

 The idea is simple- in order to win, you need to get as many rings as possible onto the board.

 And if it’s raining outside… it can also be an awesome alternative to a round of cards when you have sat around inside waiting for the weather to clear.

 This may be a golden oldie, but it is still a fantastically entertaining game to play.